Blendify/blender-manual/trunk/blender_docs/manual/rigging/constraints/relationship/child_of.rst

  .. warning::

-   Don't confuse this "basic" object parenting with the one that defines the :ref:`chains of bones <armature-bone_chain>` inside of an armature.
+   Do not confuse this "basic" object parenting with the one that defines the :ref:`chains of bones <armature-bone_chain>` inside of an armature.
 This constraint is used to parent an object to a bone (the so-called :doc:`object skinning </rigging/skinning/objects>`), or even bones to bones.
-But don't try to use it to define chains of bones.
+But do not try to use it to define chains of bones.

 Options